Updated on April 29, 2019

 To choose a fuse I took inspiration from Arduino.
 Their earlier boards used resettable polyfuses, so I chose one from the same line from Littlefuse, with 1A hold current and 1.8A trip.
 They have a pretty big footprint (1206).

 The only other components I needed to check were the decoupling capacitors.
 I used a 10uF tantalum (polarized) and 0.1uF ceramic (non-polarized) capacitors.
 The standard capacitor footprint is 0603 size, and I was wondering why I couldn’t find a polarized capacitor footprint for that size in the KiCad library?
+Nowadays, technology has enhanced so much and we would find many electronic devices which literally reduce the manual works.
+However, we must be very careful while handling that electronic equipment.
+Every electronic apparatus contains a prototyping board which is a major thing required for its functioning.
+A PCB is designed with a copper board with a few non-conductive substances and additional resources.
 When I searched Mouser for capacitors it turned out that the 0603 tantalum capacitors are pretty darn expensive, while actually the larger 1206 size is much cheaper – and it has a polarized footprint in the default KiCad libraries!
 Again, the wisdom of other engineers guide me home (when I listen)…

 Revising the schematic